Dahil May Isang Ikaw: Story and development

 Here comes young Pip (Nash Aguas, later to be Sid Lucero) who stole a lady's handbag due to starvation.
 Pip has been influenced by his biological father before.
 Young Miguel advised his half brother (not by blood) not to do it anymore.

 As all struggle for their dreams' fate leads Miguel to Tessa after overhearing Ella's dream about being with her idol who is Tessa the dedicated lawyer Miguel heard in Ella's stories.
 Tessa decides to provide help to Miguel on getting Pip out of jail.
 Not only does she do this but finds it in her heart that she is close to young Miguel as if he were her child.
 In prison meanwhile Pip's life is hardened.
 Daniel decides to take in Pip so he doesn't want to be hardened by the inmates.

 Pip seems to be open to Daniel, and Pip is raised with Daniel being his father figure.
 As Pip leaves early, Tessa decides to take in the two boys to be her own.
 On the other hand, Jaime takes in little Ella.
-Patricia and her daughter little Denise (later on played by Karylle) dislike Angela, and they even make it a point to hurt Ella.
+Patricia and her daughter little Denise (Angel Sy, later on played by Karylle) dislike Angela, and they even make it a point to hurt Ella.
 Ella and Denise later on become friends.
 Jaime adopts Ella, but Patricia has a constant dislike to her.
 As Ella grows into a beautiful young woman, she becomes a successful lawyer — making it her ultimate goal to work with her idol, Tessa, and become close to her in general.
 She becomes ready for her next encounter with her long-lost love Miguel as the two become lawyers who unexpectedly are in the top league: Miguel is No. 1 while Ella is No. 2 in the board exams.
 Ella is unaware when she meets Tessa as she decides to apply for the law firm.
 Tessa gives her a big case after Ella initially tries to get hold of Tessa.
 When Tessa finds out about her last name the bell rings on her behalf and feels mortified yet shocked that her father is Jaime Alferos.
 Ella is dedicated on that big case.

 As Daniel gets out of prison, he goes back to doing his evil deeds and so does Patricia, as both of them are scared to lose Jaime and Tessa.
 The predicament also goes for Denise and Pip, who is now called Alfred or "Red".
 They both are ready to pursue against all odds in exchange for their love.